Last Updated on July 31, 2023 by Jordan Alexo

 You can use a tool like CoSchedule Headline Analyzer to help you write a better headline.
 Just enter your desired headline, which will give you a score, along with some suggestions on improving it.

-I like to always include my target keyword in the headline, which helps with rankings.
+I always like to include my target keyword in the headline, which helps with rankings.
 But don’t stuff your headline with keywords, as this will make it sound unnatural and turn people away.

 Once you have your headline, it’s time to move on to the next step.